shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Blog-using-Jekyll-with-the-Minimal-Mistakes-theme-Ubuntu-16.04.markdown

 ## Step 7

-Using the command line from the root of the minimal-mistakes directory issue the following commands
+Using the command line from the root of the minimal-mistakes directory issue the following commands.

 --Initialize as git
 ```